USEPA/the-manifest-game/docs/README.md

 ### Help Content

-Some choices should have additional information to accomapny the node label.
+Some choices have additional information to accompany the node label.
 The help content is stored in the `public/help/` directory and can either be a JSON or HTML file.

 JSON encoded content should follow the below schema.

 ```json
 {